 Information accessibility today is so far advanced from where we were even ten or twenty years ago.
 Anyone who can read has all kinds of information right at their fingertips, ranging from medical journals to popular science articles to celebrity news articles, so you’d think that our society would be able to arm themselves with the facts for how to make healthy choices in life.
-Unfortunately, for many people, science seems completely inaccessible; even though they could technically find anything they’re looking for, they some the ability understand the material, or to sort through what is true and what is not.
+Unfortunately, for many people, science seems completely inaccessible; even though they could technically find anything they’re looking for, many people lack the ability understand the material, or to sort through what is true and what is not.

 The US Office of Disease Prevention and Health Promotion defines health literacy as “the degree to which individuals have the capacity to obtain, process, and understand basic health information and services needed to make appropriate health decisions.”

 According to the this same entity, the ODPHP, only around 12% of Americans are considered proficient in health literacy.
 This means that the other 88% of the nation can be given all of the information they need to be able to make the healthy choices in life and avoid many preventable illnesses, but they may not fully understand what this information means to them or how to apply it.
 This creates an enormous barrier for healthcare professionals, particularly those of us working in public health.